simonmichael/hledger/hledger/hledger.m4.md

 For single period reports, if an explicit
-[report end date](#report-start-end-date) is specified, that will be used as the valuation date; otherwise the valuation date is "today".
+[report end date](#report-start-end-date) is specified, that will be used as the valuation date; otherwise the valuation date is the journal's end date.

 For [multiperiod reports](#report-intervals), each column/period is
 valued on the last day of the period, by default.